 As with gold, you’ll notice silver typically doesn’t come close to revisiting its prior year price (though there were certainly years when the price of silver fell below where it started).
 The historical data says that on average, investors will get their best price in early January or the prior year.

 If you missed buying gold in January, when is the next best time to buy?

 We broke the historical data down into months, and here’s what it shows.

-Since 1975, the gold price has dipped the most in March.
-The daily chart above shows the price in April might offer a slightly lower price, but history shows March is the month gold falls the most and is thus one of the best times to buy.
+Since 1975, the gold price has tended to drop the most in March.
+The daily chart above shows April might offer a slightly lower overall price, but history shows March is the month gold falls the most and is thus one of the best times to buy.

 This trend does not apply to silver.

-Unlike gold, March is typically flat.
-The best month to buy silver is June, followed by August and September.
-Buying in June is further supported by the daily chart above.
+Unlike gold, the silver price is typically flat in March.
+The best month to buy silver is June, followed by August and October.
+The wisdom of buying in June is further supported by the daily chart above.

 We also looked at which quarter of the year is the best time to buy gold.
 Based on the charts above you can probably guess when that is…

 Since 1975, the second quarter (April through June) has clearly been gold’s weakest and is thus the best time to buy.
 The third quarter (July through September) has been gold’s strongest.

 There are a couple conclusions we can draw from the historical record.

 In the big picture, however, it’s less about snagging the exact bottom and more about how many ounces you own.
-Remember, gold is inversely correlated to other investments, including equities, so you want to have a meaningful amount of bullion before a stock market selloff takes place.
+Remember, gold is inversely correlated to other investments, including stocks, so you want to have a meaningful amount of bullion before a stock market selloff takes place.
 If you don’t, the price of gold could very well leave you behind, forcing you to pay not just a higher price but a higher premium.